Spring Grove Hospital Center

 THE FOLLOWING IS A

-SYNOPSIS OF SPRING GROVE HOSPITAL CENTER’S APA-ACCREDITED PSYCHOLOGY INTERNSHIP TRAINING PROGRAM.
+BRIEF SYNOPSIS OF SPRING GROVE HOSPITAL CENTER’S APA-ACCREDITED PSYCHOLOGY INTERNSHIP TRAINING PROGRAM.
 FOR A

-DESCRIPTION OF THE PROGRAM, PARTICULARLY IT’S OVERALL AND SPECIFIC TRAINING AIMS, COMPETENCIES, TRAINING STAFF, OTHER RESOURCES, AS WELL AS ADMINISTRATIVE POLICIES AND PROCEDURES, PLEASE REFER TO OUR
+DETAILED DESCRIPTION OF THE PROGRAM, PARTICULARLY IT’S OVERALL AND SPECIFIC TRAINING AIMS, COMPETENCIES, TRAINING STAFF, OTHER RESOURCES, AS WELL AS ADMINISTRATIVE POLICIES AND PROCEDURES, PLEASE REFER TO OUR

 Overall Program Aims

 The 40 hours/week one-year full-time doctoral internship training program in the Psychology Department at Spring Grove Hospital Center is APA-accredited and a member of APPIC.
 The program It is designed to train and prepare competent, health service psychology practitioners who will deliver clinical psychology services and lead mental health providers in the delivery of services to the public in various settings, with a particular focus on service provision to the seriously mentally ill patient population.
 The Psychology Internship Training Program strongly encourages the integration of the theoretical and empirical literature in all areas of professional decision-making.
 The program further trains and develops early career psychologists who are able to critically evaluate and use available literature in the field and who will approach assessment, intervention, and consultation from a scholarly, evidence-based approach.
 At the same time, the program encourages interns to develop a unique identity consistent with the best practices in the field, professional ethics and values, and the individual’s own personal therapeutic style with a sensitivity towards diversity and individual differences.

 Specific Training Aims and Desired Training Outcomes